Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Introduction and motivation

-In essence, these ``large $M$, small $n$'' data sets are the inputs in multiple decision problems, called in \cite{Efr08} as parallel inference problems, with the most common type being that of multiple hypotheses testing.
-In the latter problem, for the $m$th gene, there is a null hypothesis $H_{m0}$ and an alternative hypothesis $H_{m1}$ for which a choice is to be made based on $\mbox{\tt DATA}$.
-These types of problems have spurred considerable research activity among researchers, notably statisticians, since in performing multiple decision-making there is a crucial need to be cognizant and cautious of the {\em Hyde}-ian nature of multiplicity, though other procedures, especially those with an empirical Bayes flavor \cite{Efr08}, have exploited the {\em Jekyll}-ian potentials of multiplicity \cite{Stevenson03}.
-In multiple hypotheses testing this entails holding a tenuous balance between two competing desires: control the rate at which correct null hypotheses are erroneously rejected, but maintain the ability to discover correct alternative hypotheses.
+The advent of modern technology, epitomized by the microarray, has led to the generation of very high-dimensional data pertaining to characteristics of a large number, $M$, of attributes, hereon called genes, associated with usually a small number, $n$, of units or subjects.
+Several such data sets are, for example, described in \cite{Efr08}, and these are the inputs to so-called parallel inference problems.
+The most common form of inference is multiple hypotheses testing, wherein for the $m$th gene there are two competing hypotheses, a null hypothesis $H_{m0}$ and an alternative hypothesis $H_{m1}$, for which a decision is to be made based on the data.
+In such multiple decision-making, there is a need to be cognizant and cautious of the \textit{Hyde}-ian nature of multiplicity, while also exploiting the \textit{Jekyll}-ian potentials of multiplicity \cite{Stevenson03}.
+Furthermore, this entails a tenuous balance between two competing desires: controlling the rate of rejection of correct null hypotheses, while at the same time maintaining the rate of discovery of correct alternative hypotheses.